borwickatuw/borwickatuw.github.io/docs/_posts/2022-05-17-checking-email-with-emacs.markdown

 I installed these ports:

-    sudo port install notmuch offlineimap gpg curl
+    sudo port install notmuch offlineimap gnupg2 curl

-`gpg` is used to read/write from `~/.authinfo.gpg`.
+`gnupg2` is used to read/write from `~/.authinfo.gpg`.

 `curl` is needed to ensure the CA certificate bundle has been downloaded, which is referenced in `.offlineimaprc` below.